-The company doesn’t provide a tremendous amount of information about its products, but in the case of its weight loss supplement, the fact that it is called Fataway Cha de Bugre, at least there is one clear indicator of what they claim can be found within their product.
+The company doesn’t provide a tremendous amount of information about its products.
+However, in the case of this weight loss supplement, since it is called Fataway Cha de Bugre, at least there is one clear indicator of what they claim can be found within their product.

 Anyone who wants to diet successfully and safely should consider this type of information to be integral to making the right choice regarding diet products, particularly when the wide range of competition is taken into account.

-Overall, based on the information that could be found, it would be recommended that a dieter save the $42 for a monthly supply of Fataway Cha De Bugre and to spend it on a product that has more information and some proof that it will actually work, as there are many other options available.
+Overall, based on the information that could be found, it would be recommended that a dieter save the $42 for a monthly supply of Fataway Cha De Bugre and spend it on a product that has more information and some proof that it will actually work, especially since there are many other options available.